breez/breez-sdk-docs/src/guide/payment_notification.md

 </custom-tabs>

 ## Handling Incoming Notifications
-When a payment is received, Breez will send a POST request to your webhook URL.
+When a payment is received, the LSP will send a POST request to your webhook URL.
 The request body will contain details about the payment.

 ### Expected Webhook Payload
 The payment received webhook payload is json formatted and contains the following structure: